adnanrh/load-generator-scripts-seng533/README.md

 ## 'test_list' Notes

 - `test_duration` refers to the time to scale from 0 users to max users
 - `autoscaling_value` refers to type of policy.
-0 is 'none', 1 is 'dynamic'
+0 is 'off', 1 is 'on'
+- `num_instances` refers to number of instances for a test with no auto scaling.
+REQUIRED if `autoscaling_value` is 0